robbycerantola/pinnacola/readme.txt

 (translator wanted.....)

 The Pinnacola is played with 2 decks of 52 cards, in opposite pairs.
 The dealer (Server) distributes 13 or 15 cards each, the rest of the deck is placed at the center of the table and the first card turned out.
 Each player in turn must draw a card from the deck or from the well, insert it between those in his hand, possibly dropping one or more combinations and then discard a card.
-While moving the cards, they are selected (frames turn red) and then ca be dropped or deselected by pushing the appropriate button in the upper part of the screen.
+While moving the cards, they are selected (frames turn red) and then can be dropped or deselected by pushing the appropriate button in the upper part of the screen.
 By moving a card towards the discard zone, it will be discarded while moving it outside the well, it will be picked up.